 If you're travelling with a child who has medical or physical needs it's best to plan ahead.
 Here are some tips to help you navigate the journey:

 If something goes wrong before or during your trip, having travel insurance can help to ensure you’re covered.
-It can also help with unexpected medical costs, emergency travel back home, delays, cancellations, and lost luggage.
+You can also get travel insurance with medical cover, which includes emergency travel back home, delays, cancellations, and lost luggage.
 Remember to check that your baby's equipment in the hold, such as buggies or car seats, is also covered for damage, loss, or theft.

 You might want to consider getting a quote for a family travel insurance policy.
 This covers up to two adults living together and up to eight kids under 18.
 Getting a family policy could save you money.
 The amount saved depends on how many children you're travelling with.
 It might be cheaper than insuring everyone separately.

-It's a good idea to shop around to find a policy that best suits your needs.
+It's a good idea to shop around to find cheap travel insurance that best suits your needs.
 Always remember to read the policy documents before buying your insurance to make sure it's right for you.

 Compare travel insurance